wp-plugins/flyzoo/readme.txt

 * NEW: Chat from your site AND/OR from the WordPress Admin
 * NEW: Easier to install!
+* NEW: WP Logout turns the chat off

 = 1.3.0 =
 * 06.30.2014 - NEW: Chatrooms are now embeddable into the page (PRO)